 Children develop confidence and self-esteem due to the secure and caring relationships the childminder has built with them.
-She talks to the children whilst they play and they respond positively with lots of conversation.
+She talks to the children whilst they play, asking open ended questions, and they respond positively with lots of conversation.
 Children feel good about themselves as they receive praise and encouragement for their efforts and achievements.
-They show an interest in what they are doing as the activities provided by the childminder are varied and stimulating.
-For example, children enjoy playing with dolls and taking part in arts and craft activities.
+They show a real interest in what they are doing as the activities provided by the childminder are varied and stimulating.
+For example, children enjoy playing with a road and rail set and concentrate on it for long periods of time.

-Younger children are yet to benefit from the childminder's understanding of their specific needs.
-They enjoy many activities and experiences to support their play and learning, but this is not supported by a knowledge of the 'Birth to three matters' framework.
+Younger children are yet to benefit fully from the childminder's understanding of their specific needs.
+They enjoy many activities and experiences to support their play and learning, but this is not yet fully supported by use of the 'Birth to three matters' framework.